Where to Pick Strawberries in Orlando

 1055 E. Story Rd., Winter Garden | (407) 917-8068 | facebook.com/BFFWG

 Baby-wearing mamas may especially love picking strawberries at Bekemeyer Family Farm, as I can personally attest.
 That’s because strawberries grow on hydroponic towers, so moms with a kiddo strapped on don’t need to bend down to a low bush.
-Amazingly, Bekemeyer is a 5th generation family farm that also grows citrus and peaches.
-The cozy market features jams, juices and assorted produce, including some often hard to find items like the broccoli rabe my son selected.
+Amazingly, Bekemeyer is a 5th-generation family farm that also has a citrus grove and peaches.
+The cozy market features jams, juices, and assorted produce, including some often hard-to-find items like the broccoli rabe my son selected.
+This is one of the top family-friendly places to pick your own fruit.

 Fancy Farms